openedx/openedx-translations/README.rst

 ReadMe
 ######

-The openedx-translations repository contains Open edX Translation files from Open edX repos to be kept in sync with Transifex.
+The openedx-translations repository contains translations files from Open edX repos to be kept in sync with Transifex.